GBlanch/GCP-Uber-Data-Engineering-project/README.md

     	sudo pip3 install google-cloud-bigquery

     Then we will need to create an access key so that we can pass the credentials into the default yaml file in the Load block.
-This key can be downloaded to our LM in json format from the API & Services section in our Google console.
+This key can be downloaded to our LM in json format from the `API & Services` section in our Google console.

-  Once the credentials are passed into our Load block in Mage, we create a dataset location within BigQuery.
+  Once the credentials are passed into our Load block in Mage, we create a `Dataset location` within `BigQuery`.
 Besides allowing BigQuery to locate the dataframes to be received, this will also allow Mage to acknowledge the destination  of these.

 ```python
 from mage_ai.settings.repo import get_repo_path